kyma-project/test-infra/docs/prow/security_commit_scanner.md

 If the leak is intentional and can be justified, add the `#gitleaks:allow` comment to the line with the leak.
 If the leak can be prevented but has already been committed, squash or amend the commit and push it to the remote branch.
-4. If the leak persists even after removal, it remains in the branch history and the test will block the merge from completing.
+If the leak persists even after a removal attempt, it remains in the branch history and the test blocks the merge from completing.